-Eggplant is a tasty food and oh so nutritious.
-It is loaded with vitamins C, K, B6, potassium, dietary fiber, and much more.
-Cut it into 1-inch thick slices, lightly coat with coconut oil, and grill for 6 minutes each side or until tender.
-The finished dish will be crunchy on the outside, delightfully creamy on the inside!
+Eggplant is tasty food and oh-so nutritious.
+It is loaded with vitamins C, K, and B6, potassium, dietary fiber, and much more.
+Cut it into 1-inch thick slices, lightly coat it with coconut oil, and grill for 6 minutes on each side or until tender.
+The finished dish will be crunchy on the outside, and delightfully creamy on the inside!

 Here are some other non-starchy vegetables you can grill and season to taste.
 They make delicious side dishes, snacks, or toppings for any of the meats.